 LANAP targets and destroys infected tissue in your gums.
 This means that it removes the bacteria completely, resulting in clean and healthy gums.
 These results should last forever, but it depends on how well you take care of your teeth post-treatment.

 LANAP gives you another chance to take better care of your teeth and gums.
-After the procedure, practice good oral hygiene by brushing and flossing regularly to prevent further building up bacteria.
+After the procedure, practice good oral hygiene by brushing and flossing regularly to prevent further building up of bacteria.
 By following the advice from your periodontist, you’ll build better habits to keep your teeth and gums in great condition.